Module 01 — Regulatory Reform (Fire Safety) Order 2005

 CLEARANCE: COMMAND

-The smoke at the kitchen extractor housing is reducing — Nathan reports it has stopped increasing.
+Smoke at the housing is reducing.
 Mrs Ashby is at the assembly point with the Floor Marshal.
-Helen Mortimer has been called twice and has not answered.
-She is twenty minutes away.
+Helen has been called twice — no answer.
+She's twenty minutes out.

-Watch Manager Davies looks at you.
-'My BA team will take the kitchen line.
+Davies looks at you.
+'My BA team takes the kitchen line.
 You and Nathan stay out front.
 Keep talking to me.
-And Alex — when this is over, you and I are going to have a longer conversation.
+And Alex — when this is over, you and I are having a longer conversation.
 There is a folder on my desk at the station with this hotel's name on it.'

-Then Priya radios in.
-Kieran Walsh has handed her his statement and asked to speak to you directly.
+Then Priya radios.
+Kieran Walsh has given her his statement and wants to speak to you.

 00:00:00 AMBER 01 — The Alarm